About Us page examples + templates

 Contacts.
 Add your address with a map on your About Us page, so that people can easily find you.
 Place the phone number and links to your socials so that people can get through to you.

 For many users, active Facebook and Instagram accounts are a guarantee of credibility.
-If you work on your social media profiles, it means you care about your brand development and won’t put your reputation at risk.
-That’s why you seem to solve a controversial situation in favor of a customer.
+If you work on your social media profiles, it means you care about your brand image and won’t put your reputation at risk.
+Thus, you are likely to solve a controversial situation in favor of a customer.

 Write your offline address and complement it with a map.
 People will find you easier.
 Your potential clients from another city will appreciate this for sure.